ki8yk8/double-down/readme.md

 3. The more you have coin, the more multiplier you can buy and increase your score.

 # Everything is about COIN here 💰💸

+# Tools Used
+1. React JS
+2. For sliders I used `react-siders` by Airbnb.